WestSydney.com.au

 On 2–3 April 2026, Air New Zealand put tickets on sale for WSI–Auckland from 26 October 2026 — the first time a specific calendar date, not just a month or quarter, was attached to passenger operations.
 When an airline sells seats it creates real commercial obligations: refund liability, slot filings, crew rostering.
 That makes 26 October meaningfully harder to revise than any press release.

-Separately, WSI's Master Plan was submitted for ministerial approval in November 2025.
-As at April 2026 it is awaiting a decision — not yet approved.
-The master plan governs longer-term development stages beyond the opening; the October 2026 passenger launch is not contingent on its approval.
+WSI's Master Plan was submitted for ministerial approval in November 2025 and endorsed in May 2026 — it is now the operative planning document for all future development stages.
+The October 2026 passenger launch was never contingent on its approval.
 Construction itself has been complete since June 2025, delivered seven months ahead of schedule and within the A$5.3B budget.

 Opening date timeline — 2014 to 2026